Close-up overhead shot of fresh chimichurri sauce in a glass jar with a vintage silver spoon, served alongside sliced grilled meat on a wooden board

 To Finish

-400ml good olive oil
+400ml extra virgin olive oil

 Pinch of dried chilli flakes